Need more discussion that what you'll find below? I now have a blog at Wordpress.com and you are welcome to check it out here.

 The Wild Parrots of Telegraph Hill

-his book is here
+is here on Amazon

-and the film
+and the film is on DVD

 Mickaboo?